Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Concluding remarks

 \subsection{Pseudosurfaces}

-We conclude with an alternative characterization which may help to visualize the graphs considered in Theorem~\ref{thm:main}.
-In~\cite{fij-2014} it was observed that graph $G$ admits a strong trace if and only if $G$ has a single face embedding in some surface, and that graph $G$ admits an antiparallel strong trace if and only if $G$ has a single face embedding in some orientable surface.
-Characterizations of graphs admitting single face embeddings from~\cite{edm-1965} and~\cite{beh-1979} were then used to characterize graphs which admit (antiparallel) strong traces.
+We present an alternative characterization which may help to visualize the graphs considered in Theorem~\ref{thm:main}.
+Fijav\v z et al. (2014) observed that graph $G$ admits a strong trace if and only if $G$ has a single face embedding in some surface, and that graph $G$ admits an antiparallel strong trace if and only if $G$ has a single face embedding in some orientable surface.
+Characterizations of graphs admitting single face embeddings presented by Edmonds (1965) and Behzad et al. (1979) were then used to characterize graphs which admit (antiparallel) strong traces.
 Here we can do the reverse and use the characterization of graphs admitting antiparallel $d$-stable trace to characterize graphs which have some other properties as well.

-A {\em pinched open disk} is defined in~\cite{pis-2003} as a topological space obtained from $k$ copies of open disks by identifying their respective centers to a single vertex. {\em Pseudosurfaces} are then obtained with relaxation of the definition of surfaces by allowing the neighborhoods of points to be homeomorphic not only to open disks or half-disks but also to pinched open disks.
+A {\em pinched open disk} is defined by Pisanski and Poto\v cnik (2003) as a topological space obtained from $k$ copies of open disks by identifying their respective centers to a single vertex. {\em Pseudosurfaces} are then obtained with relaxation of the definition of surfaces by allowing the neighborhoods of points to be homeomorphic not only to open disks or half-disks but also to pinched open disks.
 A pseudosurface can be obtained from a single surface by identifying its points, from two or more surfaces by pairwise identifying some number of points on one sphere with points on the other surfaces, or by combination of previous two operations.
 A pseudosurface is an {\em orientable pseudosurface} if and only if all the surfaces used in its construction are orientable.
 Since single face embeddings can only be defined for the first of the three presented constructions of pseudosurfaces, we pose next observation only for those pseudosurfaces.
 Theorem~\ref{thm:main} actually characterizes graphs which have a single face embedding in some orientable pseudosurface obtained from a single surface by identifying its points, such that for every vertex $v$ and every neighborhood $N$ of $v$ homeomorphic to an open disk, $v$ has at least $d+1$ neighbors in $N$.
 Note that if $v$ is a vertex where $k$ copies of open disks were identified and form a pinched open disks, then $v$ has $k$ disjoint neighborhoods homeomorphic to an open disk.